-Inspired by our Canadian Candidates who have recently made the big move, here are our top 3 reasons why you should move stateside:
+Inspired by our Canadian nurses who have recently moved for a nursing career opportunity, here are our top 3 reasons to consider a move stateside.

 2. Cost of Living